Miles City, Montana: History

 The publicly owned Miles City Municipal Airport is located less than 2 mi from town.
-Notably, it was the site of an early scheduled airline crash, involving Northwest Airlines Flight 1, which caught fire and crashed shortly after takeoff in January 1939.
+Notably, it was during the beginning of the modern aviation era as the site of an early tragic scheduled airline passenger plane crash, involving Northwest Airlines Flight 1, which caught fire and crashed shortly after takeoff in January 1939.

 Geography

+Miles City sits within the High Plains of the Great Plains, and is nestled between the Tongue and Yellowstone rivers.
 According to the United States Census Bureau, the city has a total area of 3.34 sqmi, all land.
 Interstate 94 passes through the community, with access from Exits 135, 138, and 141.
 Montana Highway 59 runs north–south.
 The Tongue River flows into Yellowstone River at the town.
 Pirogue Island State Park is just outside of town.

 Climate

 The city holds the record for the highest mean sea level pressure in the contiguous United States with a reading of 31.42 inHg (1064 mb) on December 24, 1983.

 According to the Köppen Climate Classification system, Miles City has a cold semi-arid climate, abbreviated "BSk" on climate maps.